Ellie-x3/GameDevBlog/content/posts/PixelPlatformer1.md

 Thats it for this part in the next part we will cover:

 1. Going breifly over the main methods in Game1.cs
-2. Creating a Globals.cs class to handle certain data that will be shared globally accross our game
-3. Loading our first image using Content.mgcb
+2. Loading our first image using Content.mgcb

 Please join the MonoGame Discord if you have any questions.
 Please feel free to ping me (Ellie.x3) in my Forum post for this blog.
 [Discord](https://discord.gg/monogame)